VaclavDedik/jboss-seam/src/test/ftest/readme.txt

 Unix/Linux Setup
 -----------------
-*must set to the location of your firefox browser like this: export LD_LIBRARY_PATH=/jboss/projects/seam/automation/firefox:$LD_LIBRARY_PATH export PATH=/jboss/projects/seam/automation/firefox:$PATH
+* You must set to the location of your firefox browser like this: export LD_LIBRARY_PATH=/jboss/projects/seam/automation/firefox:$LD_LIBRARY_PATH export PATH=/jboss/projects/seam/automation/firefox:$PATH Otherwise, you get the message:
+   Error: com.thoughtworks.selenium.SeleniumException: ERROR Server Exception: sessionId should not be null; has this session been started yet?

 Mac OS Setup
 --------------